npm/policies/conduct.md

   follow the process described in the
   [Disputes Policy](https://www.npmjs.com/policies/disputes).

-For any other issues, or if in doubt, contact <support@npmjs.com>.
+For any other issues, or if in doubt, [contact support](https://npmjs.com/support).

 ## Consequences